 Troubleshooting NBN FTTB/FTTN for No Connection

-- Check your address on NBN Co's Network status and outages page to see if an unforeseen incident or planned maintenance is affecting your connection.
+- Check your address on NBN®'s Network status and outages page to see if an unforeseen incident or planned maintenance is affecting your connection.

-- Locate your NBN™ modem and ensure that it's connected correctly, with cables in good condition and plugged in securely.
+- Locate your NBN modem and ensure that it's connected correctly, with cables in good condition and plugged in securely.

-- If your device is connected via WiFi, stand next to your modem to rule out any WiFi signal issues.
+- Stand next to your modem to rule out any WiFi signal issues.
 Move further away and monitor the WiFi signal strength.

 - If you lose your WiFi connection in certain parts of your home, see our guide on improving WiFi signals.